sunits/rir_simulator_python/README.md

     rir_if = roomsimove_single.RandomRIR(sampling_rate=16000)
     # Supports multiple sources.
 Each source is placed in a random position inside the same room.
     src = [np.random.rand(10000), np.random.rand(10000)]
+    # Support multiple microphones.
+Position of each device is also random.
+    # Minimum distance between each element (mics or sources) is 0.5 meters
     rev_sig = rir_if.reverberate(src, mic_cnt=2)
     # rev_sig contains a list of reverberate sources.
-Each element in the list is of dimension [src_len x mic_cnt]
+    # Each element in the list is of dimension [src_len x mic_cnt]

 ### As standalone file: